s4ke/Master-Thesis/src/md/034-mapSkeletons.md

 \label{sec:skeletons}
 \label{sec:map-skeletons}

-Now we have developed Parallel Arrows far enough to define some useful algorithmic skeletons that abstract typical parallel computations.
+Now we have developed Parallel Arrows far enough to define some basic, yet useful, algorithmic skeletons that abstract typical parallel computations -- parallel `map`s.
-We start with some basic `map`-based skeletons.
-The essential differences between these skeletons presented here are in terms of order of evaluation and work distribution.
+The essential differences between the skeletons presented here are in terms of order of evaluation and work distribution.
 They nevertheless still provide the same semantics as a sequential `map`.
+We discuss a basic parallel `map` and a lazy variant thereof (Chapter \ref{sec:parMapAndLaziness}) as well as a statically load balancing parallel `map` (Chapter \ref{sec:staticallyloadbalancing}).

 ### Parallel `map` and laziness

+\label{sec:parMapAndLaziness}

 The `parMap` skeleton (Figs. \ref{fig:parMap}, \ref{fig:parMapImg})
 is probably the most common skeleton for parallel programs.